 The role of the Board is to provide sound governance for the College.
-Each member of the Board of Governance is appointed by the Uniting Church, Australia, Synod of Victoria and Tasmania, and is bound by a constitution and charter, both of which are regularly updated and amended to suit evolving conditions.
+Each member of the Board of Directors is appointed by the members of Scotch Oakburn College Inc. and is bound by a constitution and charter, both of which are regularly updated and amended to suit evolving conditions.

-The Scotch Oakburn Board is a skills based Board of Governance.
+The Scotch Oakburn Board is skills based.
 Collectively, the members of the Board apply a balanced perspective and a wealth of experience to Board discussions and decisions.
-The Board ensures that the interests of all College stakeholders are considered in the decision making process.
+The Board ensures that the interests of all College stakeholders are considered in the decision-making process.

 The Principal, in consultation with the Board, appoints the Business Manager who also has the role of Secretary to the Board.
 The Business Manager’s responsibilities are extensive, forming an important link between Board Committees, the Principal, the Chair of the Board and wider College groups.

-Any large organisation embracing so many committees and sub groups needs clear guidelines for good and orderly communication.
-The point of contact between the College and Board of Governance is through the Principal and the Chair of the Board.
+Any large organisation embracing so many committees and subgroups needs clear guidelines for good and orderly communication.
+The point of contact between the College and Board is through the Principal and the Chair of the Board.
 Their working relationship is necessarily close, trusting, regular and, where necessary, confidential.

 Other Board members (in alphabetical order):